duonl/synthpop-py/docs/source/developer/checklist_for_developer.md

 - [ ] All review comments have been addressed or responded to
 - [ ] All "Before making a pull request" checks still pass after changes
 - [ ] Any merge conflicts have been resolved and tests re-run
-- [ ] No additional unrelated changes were introduces during fixes
+- [ ] No additional unrelated changes were introduced during fixes

 ## Done condition
 A feature is considered complete when: